sithmel/jsonaut/README.md

 ## Path and Value encoding/decoding

 ### JSON Values
 While building this library I noticed that most of the computation time goes into decoding arrayBuffers to a Javascript strings.
 And this is a necessary passage to decode strings and numbers.
-To keep the performance at a reasonable level, the library avoids parsing the string unless is strictly necessary.
+To keep the performance at a reasonable level, the library avoids decoding and parsing strings unless is strictly necessary.
 This can be done using a set of classes that are storing the data as a buffer and they are decoding the data (and caching it) on demand.

-Here ia an example:
+Here is an example:
 ```js
 import {False, CachedString} from 'jsonaut'